Energy development

 Energy development is the field of activities focused on obtaining sources of energy from natural resources.
-These activities include production of renewable, nuclear, and fossil fuel derived sources of energy, and for the recovery and reuse of energy that would otherwise be wasted.
+These activities include the production of renewable, nuclear, and fossil fuel derived sources of energy, and for the recovery and reuse of energy that would otherwise be wasted.
 Energy conservation and efficiency measures reduce the demand for energy development, and can have benefits to society with improvements to environmental issues.

-Societies use energy for transportation, manufacturing, illumination, heating and air conditioning, and communication, for industrial, commercial, and domestic purposes.
+Societies use energy for transportation, manufacturing, illumination, heating and air conditioning, and communication, for industrial, commercial, agricultural and domestic purposes.
 Energy resources may be classified as primary resources, where the resource can be used in substantially its original form, or as secondary resources, where the energy source must be converted into a more conveniently usable form.
 Non-renewable resources are significantly depleted by human use, whereas renewable resources are produced by ongoing processes that can sustain indefinite human exploitation.

 Thousands of people are employed in the energy industry.
 The conventional industry comprises the petroleum industry, the natural gas industry, the electrical power industry, and the nuclear industry.
 New energy industries include the renewable energy industry, comprising alternative and sustainable manufacture, distribution, and sale of alternative fuels.

 Classification of resources

 Energy resources may be classified as primary resources, suitable for end use without conversion to another form, or secondary resources, where the usable form of energy required substantial conversion from a primary source.
 Examples of primary energy resources are wind power, solar power, wood fuel, fossil fuels such as coal, oil and natural gas, and uranium.
 Secondary resources are those such as electricity, hydrogen, or other synthetic fuels.

 Another important classification is based on the time required to regenerate an energy resource.
-"Renewable" resources are those that recover their capacity in a time significant by human needs.
+"Renewable resources" are those that recover their capacity in a time significant by human needs.
 Examples are hydroelectric power or wind power, when the natural phenomena that are the primary source of energy are ongoing and not depleted by human demands.
 Non-renewable resources are those that are significantly depleted by human usage and that will not recover their potential significantly during human lifetimes.
 An example of a non-renewable energy source is coal, which does not form naturally at a rate that would support human use.